Full Form of IPO – Initial Public Offering

 - Company past performance and when the company has been established.

-- What is the vision & mission of the company from red herring prospectus, how the company is going to increase the profitability and share price of the company?
+- What is the vision & mission of the company from red herring prospectus?
+How is the company going to increase its profitability and share price of the company?

 - What are the company product and consumption capacity of that product?

 - What is the market share of the company?

 - On 15th May 1997, Amazon went for an IPO and filed the registration statement to the SEC.